 150 seeds.
 120 days.
 Scorzonera hispanica.
 Biennial in Zone 5-9.

-Black Salsify is a biennial in the garden and will self-sow.
-You can eat the roots of spring planted seeds in autumn or wait till the following spring before it grows flower stalks.
-In its second year Black Salsify will grow a profusion of yellow flowers on 3 foot stalks followed by large dandelion-like seeds heads.
-It is also known as Scorzonera.
-Native to the Mediterranean
+Black Salsify has long, tapered black roots with a white interior and mild taste.
+The roots can be cooked as you would carrots.
+They are a delight sautéed in butter.
+The young leaves are also edible and can be steamed.
+You can eat the roots of spring-planted seeds in autumn or wait till the following spring before they grow flower stalks.
+In the second year, Black Salsify will grow a profusion of yellow flowers on 3-foot stalks, followed by large dandelion-like seed heads.
+This Mediterranean Native is also known as Scorzonera.
+Self-sows.

-To peal the roots for consumption, rub the dark skin off with the back of a sturdy knife or spoon as you would when preparing burdock root.
+To peel Black Salsify roots for consumption, rub the dark skin off with the back of a sturdy knife or spoon as you would when preparing burdock root.
 I like to chop up the roots into bite-size pieces and steam them.
-The young leaves are also edible, but I haven't tried them myself.

 Here is an article with more information about this unusual plant.